istio/istio.io/content/en/docs/ops/common-problems/upgrade-issues/index.md

 ### Use a proxy annotation to customize the histogram bucket sizes

-The usage of `EnvoyFilter` and the experimental boostrap discovery service to configure the bucket sizes for the histogram metrics has been replaced by the proxy annotation `sidecar.istio.io/statsHistogramBuckets`.
+The usage of `EnvoyFilter` and the experimental bootstrap discovery service to configure the bucket sizes for the histogram metrics has been replaced by the proxy annotation `sidecar.istio.io/statsHistogramBuckets`.
 For example, the following `EnvoyFilter` configuration should use an annotation on the pod